 In addition to guest speaker sessions, breakout sessions and an autonomous robotics showcase, GCER also features several autonomous robotics competitions and events.
-The International Botball Tournament is always a highlight when teams from around the world gather to try their skills at the current year’s Botball game challenge and Junior Botball Challenge.
-The conference also features the KIPR Open Autonomous Robot Tournament, the KIPR Autonomous Aerial Robot Tournament and the Junior Botball Challenge.
+The International Botball Tournament is always a highlight when teams from around the world gather to try their skills at the current year’s Botball game challenge.
+The conference also features the KIPR Autonomous Aerial Robot Tournament, the KIPR Autonomous Aerial Challenge, and the Junior Botball Challenge.

 You are invited to attend the GCER and connect with peers, discuss technology-related ideas, attend educational and thought-provoking sessions, and cheer on your favorite teams at one of the many tournament events.

-The Global Conference on Educational Robotics, also referred to as GCER, is a combination of the International Botball® Competition, the KIPR Open Tournament, the KIPR Autonomous Aerial Robot Tournament, along with pre conference workshops, keynote speakers, and much more.
+The Global Conference on Educational Robotics, also referred to as GCER, is a combination of the International Botball® Competition, the KIPR Autonomous Aerial Robot Tournament, the KIPR Autonomous Aerial Challenge, along with pre conference workshops, keynote speakers, and much more.

 The 2019 Global Conference on Educational Robotics (GCER) will be held July 7, 2019 – July 11, 2019 at the Embassy Suites located in Norman, Oklahoma.